pikvm/pikvm/README.md

 -----

 # Limitations
 * In very rare cases, old motherboards contain a buggy BIOS that not understand the keyboard of **v2** platform (bellow).
 The reason is that BIOS doesn't fully implement the USB HID stack for composite devices correctly.
 Meanwhile, Mass Storage Drive will be detected.
 For this case, we suggest using the Arduino HID from the **v0** platform with **v2**.
 Thus the Pi-KVM will be connected by two USB cables to the motherboard: one of them will be responsible for the keyboard and mouse, the other for everything else.
-See **Tips** bellow for details.
+See [Tips](#tips) for details.
 * A similar problem can be observed on devices with UEFI: the keyboard works fine, but the mouse does not work.
 This problem is much less significant, since all UEFI can be configured using the keyboard and hotkeys, without the mouse.
 If you want to get a mouse, the solution will be the same: using an Arduino HID, as in the advice above.

-Our future **v3** platform (bellow) will contain an optional HID module for such cases, so you won't have to build anything yourself.
+Our future [v3 platform](#the-future-v3-platform-work-in-progress) will contain an optional HID module for such cases, so you won't have to build anything yourself.

 -----